n17r4m/mpyx/README.md

 `{}` - sets represent broadcasted/split operations

-Alternatively, (and required in some special circumstances where nested structures cannot be hashed), there are class wrappers that provide equivilant functionality, and can be intermixed with the above syntax.
+Alternatively, (and required in some special circumstances where nested structures cannot be hashed), there are class wrappers that provide equivalent functionality, and can be intermixed with the above syntax.

 ```python